benapetr/stikkit/README.md

 cd stikkit
 cmake .
 make
-make install
+sudo make install
 ```

-NOTE: you need to have libcurl-dev installed in your system
+NOTE: you need to have `libcurl-dev` installed in your system

 Usage
 =====